UEFA Europa League: What to look out for in the knockout round play-off first legs

 Xavi's charges side are not the only European royalty in this round.
 Of the 16 sides involved, only eight have not won a major continental club trophy: Atalanta, Braga, Dinamo Zagreb, Leipzig, Olympiacos, Real Betis, Real Sociedad and Sheriff.
 The other eight teams have eight European Cups, ten UEFA Cup/UEFA Europa Leagues, seven Cup Winners' Cups and nine UEFA Super Cups between them.

-Erling Haaland may not be thrilled at missing out on a place in the UEFA Champions League round of 16 with Dortmund, but the 21-year-old can at least have an exciting trip down memory lane as he returns to the competition where he made his first European appearances, scoring four goals in five games as a 17-year-old in the course of Molde's unsuccessful tilt at reaching the 2018/19 group stage.
+Dortmund will not have been thrilled at missing out on a place in the UEFA Champions League round of 16, and their hopes of making amends by scooping some silverware in this competition have suffered a blow with the news that talisman Erling Haaland is likely to miss their play-off first leg.

-Dortmund's opponents Rangers should be aware that Haaland has already scored against Scottish opponents in this competition: twice in the course of a 3-0 aggregate win against Edinburgh side Hibernian in the third qualifying round in August 2018.
-Whoever is tasked with marking him in the first leg should also note that all four of his goals in this competition were scored at home.
+Rangers would surely have been aware that Haaland has already scored against Scottish opponents in this competition: twice in the course of a 3-0 aggregate win for Molde against Edinburgh side Hibernian in the third qualifying round in August 2018.
+The likes of Marco Reus and Julian Brandt have been regular scorers in the Bundesliga so will be expected to chip in while Donyell Malen has the chance to stake his claim in Haaland's absense.

 Sheriff reaching for more stars